WHERE TO BUY COMICS ONLINE BESIDES EBAY

 Immortal Hulk #2 and Ultimate Fallout #4 are just two of the comics that I’ve purchased from fellow redditors in that group at more than reasonable prices.

-Ask me four years ago if I thought buying comics from strangers on Instagram was a good idea, and I probably would have responded with a mighty “Oh hell no!”.
+Ask me five years ago if I thought buying comics from strangers on Instagram was a good idea, and I probably would have responded with a mighty “Oh hell no!”.
 But as I discovered for myself over the past few years, Instagram can be a great place to buy and sell comics.

 Of course you need to take some care in determining if you’re dealing with a legit and reputable seller, but there are plenty of comic book sellers on Instagram who don’t sell on eBay and/or don’t have their own website.